 Maintenance costs have also been reduced, as drive belts would break at least once a month with the old system.

-Further energy saving projects with drives have since been carried out, enabling Judge to reduce electricity use by about 5% across the site so far.
+Further energy saving projects with drives have since been carried out, enabling the customer to reduce electricity use by about 5% across the site so far.